vijayvepa/NetStandardEnterpriseLibrary/README.md

 ## Step to build

-1. Add PackageRepo folder to your nuget repositories
+1. Add `NugetPackages` folder in this reposiory to your nuget repositories
-2. Open specific solution in Visual Studio 2017 and build.
+2. Open any solution in Visual Studio 2017 and build.